unblevable/T.rex/README.md

 # T.rex

-A multi-threaded bittorrent client. (a work in progress)
+A multi-threaded bittorrent client (a work in progress)

 ## Command Line